• Art magazine

 Self -portraits occupy a very important place in your work.
 They make up about 55 of the 150 works painted by them.
 By turning herself a topic, she expresses her suffering.
 Painting becomes a voice of her pain.
 For decades before the selfie, she revolutionized the self -portrait in a unique and intimate way.

-It is out of the question for them to hide their fears, which are an integral part of their life.
-Other artists such as van Gogh or Rembrandt also presented themselves under fragile or extreme conditions and left no doubt about the fragility of their mental health.
+For her, hiding her anxieties, which are an integral part of her life, is out of the question.
+Other artists like Van Gogh or Rembrandt also portrayed themselves under fragile or extreme conditions, leaving no doubt about the fragility of their mental health.

 Many of their self -portraits are raw representations of their lives, their thoughts, pain and their inheritance.
 They contain symbolism and deeper meanings that raise their art.